-As these places are inhabited by wild creatures, so are threat for mankind, that's why disliked by Greeks.
+As these places were inhabited by wild creatures, ~~they were~~ were a threat for mankind, that's why disliked by Greeks.
 Greeks disliked mountains and forest, as they hinder agricultural practices.
 The ancient greek poet Homer disliked sea and consider it a waste land and undrinkable water source.
-Similarly wild terrain and fruits were same to Greeks.
+Similarly, wild terrain and fruits were same to Greeks.
 Art was suffering from hostility in Greek.
+After the end of read the passage carefully main idea is picked but you are unable to explain it in your words there is useless details of the same event not satisfactory need improvement

-After the end of Greek Republic people began to understand the importance of rural life and this craving assembled them against Alexandria and Rome.
+Greek Republic people began to understand the importance of rular life and this craving assembled them against Alexandria and Rome.
 Therefore, all authors had accepted the importance of nature.